GrayingOut/discord-bot/README.md

 - Giveaways
 - Role messages - messages that give you roles
 - More moderation tools
-- More audio commands (/skip, /pause, /resume, /loop)
+- More audio commands (/pause, /resume, /loop)
+- /skip command uses a voting system

 ## Running yourself